scottstirling/pi2llm/README.md

 9.  **Temperature / Max Tokens:** These control the "creativity" and length of the LLM's responses.
 The defaults are a good starting point.
 10. Click **"OK"** to save the settings.

-### Configuration settings: Save, Load and Reset options
+### Settings Dialog: Save Profile, Load Profile and Reset to Defaults

-*  Configuration settings can be saved to a local file in JSON format.
+*  The `Save Profile...` button lets configuration settings can be saved to a local file in JSON format.
-*  Configuration settings can be loaded from a local JSON file.
+*  The `Load Profile...` button lets configuration settings be loaded from a local JSON file.
-*  Configuration defaults can be reset any time from the `Reset to Defaults` button on the Settings dialog.
+*  The `Reset to Defaults` button resets configuration values to defaults.

 ---